StevenWingett/Bioinformatics_Computer_Cluster_Course/presentation.md

 * Software can be installed as per users' requirements

+---

+## Cell Biology Bioinformatics Machine - Xeon (2)

-* Let us know if you would like an account
+* Let us know if you would like an account (and you are a memember of the Cell Biology Division)

 *  `sean-pc-10.lmb.internal`